 In the interview, Desai envisions a system where users maintain anonymity through pseudonyms but are still verified by the platform, indicated by a check mark next to their name.
 This approach fosters accountability while preserving privacy.
 Users would remain anonymous unless they violate platform rules or laws, at which point the platform could "break the glass" and reveal their true identity.

 This system hinges on phone-based verification.
-As Desai explains, Prove has developed technology that links phone numbers to real-world identities with remarkable accuracy, even as users change devices or numbers.
-This persistent identity token could provide the foundation for a robust and enduring verification system.
+As Desai explains, Prove has developed technology that links phone numbers to real-world user identities with remarkable accuracy, even as users change devices or numbers.
+This persistent identity token could provide the foundation for a robust and enduring ID verification system.

 In essence, Desai advocates for a proactive and adaptable approach to security in the gig economy.
 By implementing a multi-layered system that combines established trust networks with innovative technologies, platforms can deter fraudsters and create a safer environment for all users.